 The post Staying in Bed appeared first on Jane Green.

-Anniversary - 16 days ago
+Anniversary - one month ago

 I wrote this a year ago today, on our anniversary.
 I am posting it again today, because it so perfectly describes our marriage, and I haven’t found better words than these.
 Eleven years ago, just after my first marriage ended, I picked up the phone and answered an ad for a tiny little rental cottage […]